deumanma/ai-case-study/ReadMe.md

 Customers of Hugging Face are developers and companies looking to use ML and NLP models but that don’t have the resources to create these models from scratch.

 The market size of ML is estimated to be at 158 Billion by the end of 2023.
-When looking at Hugging Faces current users is over 2 million [^4] with 10,000 paying customers.
-Theoretical their portion of the market size could be 80-90% as the world of development moves to the default standard of machine learning to build new technology.[^5]
+When looking at Hugging Faces current users is over 2 million<sup>4</sup> with 10,000 paying customers.
+Theoretical their portion of the market size could be 80-90% as the world of development moves to the default standard of machine learning to build new technology.<sup>5</sup>

 > “I don’t really see a world where machine learning becomes the
 > default way to build technology and where Hugging Faces is the No. 1